 - Consumption of firewall connections/exhaustion of firewall resources

-If an internal appliance is placed behind a firewall and instructed to scan computers on the other side of the firewall, the appliance could exhaust the available outbound connections/resources of the firewall.
-This has happened on Cisco PIX firewalls where port address translation (PAT) was used to PAT private, internal addresses to the outside interface.
+If an internal appliance is placed behind a firewall and instructed to scan computers on the other side of the firewall, the appliance can exhaust the available outbound connections/resources of the firewall.
+This happened on Cisco PIX firewalls where port address translation (PAT) was used to PAT private, internal addresses to the outside interface.
 During the port scanning phase of the scan, a large number of connections are initiated to identify all open ports on a target device.

-- Provide a static IP translation for the IP address of the testing unit.
+To avoid this scenario, place the appliance on a segment of the network where it does not have to go through the firewall to reach the target.
+Then provide a static IP translation for the IP address of the testing unit.
 This reduces the number of connections the firewall must "remember" during testing.